 Channel

 Channels are U-shaped (or sometimes C-shaped) aluminum extrusions, defined by a base or web with two perpendicular flanges extending from its sides.
 Like angles, channels can vary in depth, flange width, and wall thickness.
-This shape gives channels a high resistance to bending in one direction, making them especially useful in applications where this feature is crucial.
+This shape gives channels a high resistance to bending in one direction, making them especially useful in applications where this feature is important.

 Applications